Seven dead in Kashmir cable car accident

 The Gulmarg cable car is among the highest in Asia, reaching a height of 1,312 feet (400 meters) at its peak.

-Shamim Ahmad Wani, the managing director of the J&K Cable Car Corporation which operates the ride, confirmed that all seven passengers fell from the car during unusually high winds.
+Shamim Ahmad Wani, the managing director of the J&K Cable Car Corporation which operates the ride, confirmed that all seven passengers fell from the car during high winds.
 Wani says that the cable car system is inspected annually and this year's inspection was in May.

 Summer is peak tourist season in Gulmarg, located in the Himalayan mountains, as visitors look to escape the summer heat.